d12frosted/elpa-mirror/gnu/denote-readme.txt

   sync with the file name, when the user performs a change.

   Renaming is useful for managing existing files created with Denote, but also for converting older text files to Denote notes.

-  Lastly, Denote’s file-naming scheme is not specific to notes or text
-  files: it is useful for all sorts of items, such as multimedia and PDFs that form part of the user’s longer-term storage.
+Denote’s file-naming scheme is not specific to notes or text files: it is relevant for all sorts of items, such as multimedia and PDFs that form part of the user’s longer-term storage.
 While Denote does not manage such files (e.g. doesn’t create links to them), it already has all the mechanisms to facilitate the task of renaming them.

+  Apart from renaming files, Denote can also rename only the buffer.
+  The idea is that the underlying file name is correct but it can be easier to use shorter buffer names when displaying them on the mode line or switching between then with commands like `switch-to-buffer'.

+  [Automatically rename Denote buffers].

 [The file-naming scheme] See section 5

 [Linking notes] See section 7

+[Automatically rename Denote buffers] See section 9

 4.1 Rename a single file
 ────────────────────────